dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 Below, the precedence for each of the signals is spelled out explicitly.
 Only spans, metric data points and log records are considered.
-Span Links, Span Events and Metric Exemplars need to be considered differently, as conflicting entries there can lead to problematic data loss.
-Consider a `http.host` attribute on a Span Link, which identifies the host of a linked Span.
-Following the "more specialized overwrites more general" suggestion leads to overwriting the `http.host` attribute of the Span, which is likely desired information.
-Consider transferring attributes on Span Links, Span Events and Metric Exemplars separately from the parent Span/Metric data point.

 `A > B` denotes that the attribute on `A` will overwrite the attribute on `B` if the keys clash.